Variability of echo state network prediction horizon for partially observed dynamical systems: Results and discussion

 \subsection{Comparison of partial state input ESN with full state input ESN}

-As discussed extensively in the previous sections, the ESN using one-dimensional partial state input is indeed able to model the dynamics of the full state system quite well.
-Thus it is expected that the ESN can accomplish the same task using the full state input.
+As discussed extensively in the previous sections, the ESN trained with one-dimensional partial state input and three-dimensional full state output is indeed able to model the dynamics of the full system quite well.
+Thus it is expected that the ESN can accomplish the same task using the full state input, as we now discuss.
 Thus, in this case, $\mathbf u(t) = (x(t), y(t), z(t)) \in \mathbb R^3$ and $\mathbf y(t) = (x(t), y(t), z(t)) \in \mathbb R^3$.
-ESNs with such setups have been discussed in detail in a large number of studies that were mentioned in the introduction.
-Hence this section is very brief and only discusses the comparison of full-state vs.~partial-state input ESN using the distribution of the prediction horizon.
+ESNs with such a setup have been discussed in detail in previous studies.~\cite{pathak2017using,haluszczynski2019good}.
+Hence this section is very brief and only discusses the comparison of full-state vs.~partial-state input ESN using the distribution of the prediction horizon which has not been considered in previous studies.

-Since more input data is being provided to the ESN, it may be expected that its predictions will be more accurate in the latter case.
+Since more input data is being provided to the ESN when trained with full-state input, it may be expected that its predictions will be more accurate than the partial-state input case.
 Fig.~\ref{fig:chua_violin_PH} and Fig.~\ref{fig:L63_violin_PH} show a comparison between the prediction horizon distribution for partial state input ESN (left side) and full state input ESN (right side).
-We see that the predictability of the full state input ESN is superior to that of the partial state input ESN for the case of the Lorenz 63 system, but there is very little improvement in the case of the Chua oscillator.
-It will be an interesting avenue of future research to investigate which dynamical characteristics of the Chua oscillator and Lorenz 63 model lead to such a difference in understanding the kind of systems for which the partial and full state input ESN perform equally well.
+We see that the predictability of the full state input ESN is superior to that of the partial state input ESN for the case of the Lorenz 63 system (Fig.~\ref{fig:L63_violin_PH}), but there is very little improvement in the case of the Chua oscillator (Fig.~\ref{fig:chua_violin_PH}).
+It will be an interesting avenue of future research to investigate which dynamical characteristics of the Chua oscillator and Lorenz 63 model lead to such a difference and to provide a precise characterization of the kind of systems for which the partial and full state input ESN perform equally well as compared to the systems for which they do not perform equally well.